beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

 ```

 ## Navigation

+A lot of things happen when you navigate:

+1. The Enterprise moves.
+2. The Klingons move.
+3. Damaged subsystems are repaired.
+4. TODO

 To navigate, the user selects a course from 0-9 (fractional courses are
 supported).
 The course direction layout is: